Michael Maseda

 ADS Listing

-I'm an Assistant Professor at the University of Wisconsin-Madison.
-I mainly study low mass galaxy formation and evolution using data from the Very Large Telescope and the Hubble Space Telescope.
-In particular, I am involved with large surveys using MUSE, an Integral Field Unit on the VLT, as well as the 3D-HST survey.
+(Updates coming in Spring 2026) I'm an Assistant Professor at the University of Wisconsin-Madison.
+I mainly study low mass galaxy formation and evolution using data from JWST, the Very Large Telescope, and the Hubble Space Telescope.
+In particular, I am involved with large surveys using NIRSpec on JWST, MUSE, an Integral Field Unit on the VLT, as well as the 3D-HST survey.

-I am an active member of the GTO team for NIRSpec, a revolutionary instrument on board the James Webb Space Telescope.
+I am an active member of the GTO team for NIRSpec.
 (More NIRSpec content coming soon!)

 I am also involved with the LEGA-C Survey (also using data from the VLT) and have estensive experience with instruments at the Large Binocular Telescope (LBT).